 Jesus Christ knew how vital friendship was.
 He became a friend to the friendless and unwanted (Luke 7:34).
 As he neared his death, he reserved the highest accolade for His inner circle: “I have called you my friends” (John 15:15).
 And most telling of all, in the horror of his own personal agony in Gethsemane, he wanted his closest friends near him – and opened his heart to them in the most open, vulnerable way (Mark 14:33-34).

 With this in mind, it is certainly surprising that Christian writers down the ages have been remarkably silent on the subject of true friendship, heart-brotherhood and the like.
-In the next few posts I hope to unearth some of what has been said on the subject and see how it may apply in our own society today.

-First up in my trawl is John Cassian (c.360-435).
+One who does address the matter is John Cassian (c.360-435).
 As a young man, he was exercised over how to live a godly life with true brotherhood.
 So he and his best friend, Germanus, travelled from his native Romania to visit the hermitages and monasteries of Palestine and Egypt.
 Here, Cassian documented the structures, lifestyle and teachings of the Desert Fathers.
 Years later, in 415, when he was abbot of a monastery near Marseille, he published these under the title Conferences.
 They are a seminal tool for the student of early monastic life.

-For this blog post, what concerns us is Conference 16: The First Conference of Abbot Joseph, on Friendship.
+In this post, what concerns us is Conference 16: The First Conference of Abbot Joseph, on Friendship.
 In conversation with Cassian, the abbot first looks at many kinds of friendship outside the Christian framework, which he says can be motivated by self-interest, nepotism, the longing for recognition, or selfish desires.
 True Christian friendship, on the other hand, he sees as founded on two things: like-mindedness and a common purpose.

 “Love can only continue undisturbed in those in whom there is but one mind, to will and to refuse the same things.
 This is the sure and indissoluble union of friendship, where the tie consists only in being alike in goodness and having a union of character in God.”